Update: In the many years since I wrote this post, I’ve learned a lot about choosing your inventory wisely. So I wrote a brand new updated article!

 For me, the inventory outlined in the list was a good place to start, and it was within my 48 liter pack’s optimal weight range.
 Every pack has an optimal range of weight, so within that range the pack will work best.
 If you go above that range, wearing the pack will probably be dangerous to your health, and if you go below that range, the pack will probably not fit as well.

 However, this list is only meant to be considered a starting point for you.
 Your own Optimal Travel Inventory will be different from mine.
-(UPDATE: You may want to checkout the Universal Packing List travel inventory generator.
-I found it packed with good advice.)
 In any case, the longer you travel and the more trips you take, the more refined your Optimal Travel Inventory will be.

 At the end of the day, use common sense, and don’t bring something if you won’t use it.
 Be really honest with yourself.
 Above all, get out there and travel!